Paul R. Gugliuzza

 - Professor

 Paul Gugliuzza is an expert on intellectual property law and civil procedure.
-His research focuses on patent law and litigation, with articles published in the Stanford Law Review, University of Pennsylvania Law Review, Virginia Law Review, and Duke Law Journal, among others.
+His research focuses on patent law and litigation, with recent articles published in the Stanford Law Review, University of Pennsylvania Law Review, Duke Law Journal, and New England Journal of Medicine.
 He has testified before the U.S. Senate and the U.S. House of Representatives, and his scholarship has been cited in over twenty judicial opinions.
-Before academia, he practiced in the Issues and Appeals group at Jones Day in Washington, D.C. and clerked for Judge Ronald Gould on the U.S. Court of Appeals for the Ninth Circuit.
+Before becoming a law professor, he practiced in the Issues and Appeals group at Jones Day in Washington, D.C. and clerked for Judge Ronald Gould on the U.S. Court of Appeals for the Ninth Circuit.

 Featured Work

 Paul Gugliuzza is an award-winning scholar and teacher in the fields of civil procedure and intellectual property law.
-An expert on patent law and patent litigation, he has published articles in the Duke Law Journal, Georgetown Law Journal, Stanford Law Review, Texas Law Review, University of Pennsylvania Law Review, and Virginia Law Review, among other leading journals.
+An expert on patent law and patent litigation, his recent work has appeared in the Duke Law Journal, Stanford Law Review, University of Pennsylvania Law Review, and New England Journal of Medicine, among other leading journals.

 Professor Gugliuzza has testified before both the U.S. Senate and the U.S. House of Representatives, and his scholarship has been cited in over twenty judicial opinions.
 His article, “The Federal Circuit as a Federal Court,” received the annual best article award from the Federal Courts Section of the Association of American Law Schools.
 Professor Gugliuzza’s commentary and writing have been featured in The Wall Street Journal, The Economist, Slate, Talking Points Memo, Bloomberg, and many other news outlets.